 As a current resident in Seattle Southside and a native born of the Pacific Northwest, I have experienced most of what this beautiful area has to offer.
 Des Moines is one of my favorite places to hang out because of the small town atmosphere and scenic views that surrounds the area.
 It is a quaint little town that is located on the Puget Sound and has delicious eateries.
 Whether you are a resident or tourist, Des Moines is a great place for a day trip (especially Saturday) because of the fun filled activities to do!

-Saturday is a great to visit because the Des Moines Waterfront features the Farmer’s Market (until October 26, 2013).
-Stop by the Seattle Southside booth for maps, coupons and recommendations.
+Saturday is a great to visit because the Des Moines Waterfront features the Farmer’s Market.

 Day Trip on Saturday:

 To start off your morning I would suggest driving down to the waterfront around 10:30am and you will see a gathering of white tents.
 There are a variety of locally produced goods from vendors who have flowers, fresh fruit and vegetables, crafts, honey, wine, and a diversity of food dishes that are ready to eat.
 It is a great place to take your friends and family because there is so much to see and taste!